erikpukinskis/a-wild-universe-appeared/README.md

 The disk format for your data is human readable.

 Logs can be trivially split up and recombined in interesting ways.

+You can easily set up test fixtures just by copying and pasting production logs into tests.